SebastianDrynda/CarND-LaneLines-P1/README.md

 ## Prerequisites

 To run this project, you need [Anaconda](https://anaconda.org/) or [Miniconda](https://conda.io/miniconda.html) installed (please visit [this link](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for more information.)
+Here is a great link for learning more about [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111).

 ## Installation
 To create an environment for this project use the following command: